BernardJeremy/kimsufi-available-detect/README.md

 - Perform `npm install` command.
 - Install a [incoming-webhooks](https://api.slack.com/incoming-webhooks) on your Slack.
 - Add your link of the Slack incoming-webhooks in the `config.json` file.
+- Add your wanted reference in the `config.json` file.
 - Optional (but recommended) : Install a task scheduler (like `CRON`) to run the script regularly.

 ## Configuration
 - `link` : Link to the concerned kimsufi.com page.
+- `reference` : Reference of the server you want to track.
 - `slackHookUrl` :  Link to your Slack incoming-webhooks.